IBM/db2sock-ibmi/ILE-PROC/README.md

 ## Last word

 Ultimately we may require something better than QZRUCLSP(ish) style API out of IBM i OS (above).
-Something new, to avoid pass by value 'mess'caused by blocked MI instructions (limiting).
+Something new, to avoid pass by value 'mess' caused by blocked MI instructions (limiting).
 Aka, perhaps something like _ILECALL for PASE, but ILE API.
-Anyway, by changing IBM i OS, of course, we would set a stake in version supported.
-However, at moment, protocol is not clear, therefore experimentation has value.
-Also, unlikely a fast path "add yourself' compile interface would be supported.
-All in all, much left unexplored to really jump to conclusion.
+Anyway, by changing IBM i OS, we would set a stake in version supported (undesirable for a driver 'toolkit').

+Note: Do not expect any action IBM i OS.
+This is my personal observation, and, bit of frustration with blocked MI instructions.